Best Shower Filter Australia: What to Look For in Hard Water

 Verdict: What’s the Best Shower Filter for Australian Hard Water?

-For Perth, Adelaide, and hard water areas, a 25-stage multi-media filter is the right choice.
+For Perth, Adelaide, and other hard water areas, a multi-stage multi-media filter is the right choice.
 Single-stage carbon filters don’t address calcium.
 Vitamin C filters don’t address calcium.
 KDF-only filters help but don’t go far enough.

-See the full product details at our shower filter for hard water page.
+See the full product details at our POWERBOX hard water shower filter page.

 By Lena Hartmann, co-founder of POWERBOX(TM) Hard Water Filters Australia.
 Lena relocated to Perth from Germany in 2018 and spent two years dealing with hard water problems before building the POWERBOX filter range.
 Read Lena’s full profile